 Students will register for SOSJ 280: Justice in January after signing up for the immersion experience through the Center for Community Engagement (CCE).
 The course will meet on Fridays from 12:10–1p.m. for the last eight weeks of Fall semester.

-The immersion experience takes place during Christmas break from January 5-11, 2020.
+The immersion experience takes place during winter break from January 5-11, 2020.

 Health insurance is required to participate in this program.
 If you have any questions or concerns please contact CCE before you register for the program.